isomerpages/moe-springfieldsec/_our-programmes/CCE Programme/Sexuality Education Programme.md

 [SED 2024 for Secondary 5](/files/SEC_5_2024_SEXUALITY_EDUCATION_LESSONS.pdf)

-<b><u>eTeens Programme: </u></b>
+<b><u><i>eTeens</i> Programme: </u></b>

-8\. eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.
+8\. <i>eTeens</i> is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <i>eTeens</i> is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the <i>eTeens</i> programme is that students are empowered to make wise, informed and sensible decisions.

 9\.
 Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.

-**At Springfield Secondary School, the eTeens programme will be implemented as follows in 2024:**
+**At Springfield Secondary School, the <i>eTeens</i> programme will be implemented as follows in 2024:**

 ![](/images/sexed1.png)

+<b>INFORMATION FOR PARENTS</b>

 10\.
 Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.